chhuang-one/sqxclib/doc/schema-builder-static.md

 ## Query-only column (static)

-You can store result of special query like 'SELECT length(BlobColumn), * FROM table' to C structure's member.
+Query-only column names only apply to SQL SELECT query.
+You can set SqColumn.name to the SELECT query and set SQB_QUERY_ONLY in SqColumn.bit_field to define query-only column.
+This can store result of special query like 'SELECT length(BlobColumn), * FROM table' to C structure's member.
-To define a query-only column, set SqColumn.name to the SELECT query and SqColumn.bit_field has SQB_QUERY_ONLY.

 **Note**: Enable SQ_CONFIG_QUERY_ONLY_COLUMN in SqConfig.h if you want to use this feature.